ASU Black Alumni chapter

 The mission of the Arizona State University Black Alumni is to facilitate an all-inclusive network among ASU alumni, students and faculty to advance the interests and needs of our community.
 We participate in acts of volunteerism and kindness, recognize achievements from alumni and other African Americans in the community, promote retention and recruitment of Arizona State University students, and in doing so create awareness and leadership.

-The Arizona State University Black Alumni (ASUBA) is an official affiliate group of the Arizona State University Alumni Association that is committed to enhancing the ASU experience for African-American, African, black non-African-descent, black Caribbean and black Latin ASU alumni and students.
-ASUBA was established in 2008 by a group of dedicated alumni who identified a need to continue nurturing the success of the black community within and beyond the university.
+Arizona State University Black Alumni is an official affiliate group of the ASU Alumni Association that is committed to enhancing the ASU experience for African American, African, Black non-African-descent, Black Caribbean and Black Latino ASU alumni and students.
+ASUBA was established in 2000 by a group of dedicated alumni who identified a need to continue nurturing the success of the Black community within and beyond the university.
 Educational forums, positive impact in the community, a professional network, the advancement of student and alumni interests, and scholarship funding can be attributed to the efforts of ASUBA.

 - Facilitate a high level of volunteerism that allows the entire ASU family and the community at large to continue to benefit from a diversity of interests, talents and backgrounds.